-If you use your funds for non-qualified expenses, the IRS imposes a HSA withdrawal penalty of 20 percent on the amount.
+Prior to age 65, if you use your money for non-qualified expenses, the IRS imposes a hefty HSA withdrawal penalty of 20 percent on the amount withdrawn.
 For example, if you spend $500 on non-qualified expenses, your penalty will be $100.

-In addition to the 20 percent penalty, the IRS also considers HSA funds spent on non-qualified expenses as taxable income.
+In addition to the 20 percent penalty, the IRS will also consider any HSA funds spent on non-qualified expenses as taxable income.
 This means they must be included as part of your total income when filing your taxes, which could increase the amount you owe or reduce any refund you may be entitled to.

 Why spend on non-qualified expenses?

 People spend HSA funds on non-qualified expenses for many reasons.
-One common mistake is that people assume an expense is qualified when it is not.
-It also happens that people accidentally pay for non-qualified expenses with their HSA debit cards.
-Other times people need the money to pay for unexpected expenses in other areas of their lives.
-In those cases, the need for the money outweighs the cost of the penalty and additional taxes.
+There are times people need the money to pay for expenses in other areas of their lives.
+In those cases, they may feel that the need for the extra money outweighs the cost of the penalty and additional taxes.

 How can I avoid non-qualified expenses?

-One way to avoid spending your HSA dollars on non-qualified medical expenses is to check with your HR department or contact your benefits administrator.
+One way to avoid spending your HSA dollars on non-qualified medical expenses is to check with your HR department or benefits administrator in advance.
 Research and learn more about HSA eligible expenses.
 For example, most prescription medications are qualified, as are over-the-counter drugs.
 However, other items do not meet the qualification guidelines published by the IRS.
 Always save your relevant documents and receipts to verify expenses.

-- IIAS: Inventory code in many pharmacies, supermarkets, and other approved locations that is programmed to know which expenses are eligible and which are not.
-If you try to purchase an ineligible item, your card may be declined
+- IIAS: Many pharmacies, supermarkets, and other approved locations use an inventory control system programmed to know which expenses are eligible and which are not.
+If you try to purchase an ineligible item, your card may be declined.

-- MCC: Merchant category codes are used to identify which locations are approved and which are not.
-This prevents accidental usage of your card at a restaurant or bus station, when it should be only used at pharmacies, grocery stores, etc.
+- MCC: Merchant category codes identify which locations are approved and which are not.
+This prevents accidental usage of your card at a restaurant or bus station, for example, when it should be only used at pharmacies, doctor’s offices, etc.